Back

 View source

-Sentencing Details
+Sentencing and Bail Details

 Incident Overview

-Judicial and Legal Statements
+Legal and Defense Statements

 Goodwin's lawyer, Tomislav Bicanic, mentioned his client sought psychiatric treatment and was medicated for ADHD.
 Deneiderhavsein's lawyer, Timothy Scott, highlighted that the first physical contact was initiated by one of the victims and his client's involvement was of limited duration.